-Near the top of the invoice, include the date you will submit the invoice as well as an invoice number.
+Near the top of the contractor invoice, include the date you will submit the invoice as well as an invoice number.
 An invoice number helps to keep track of the invoices you submit.
 Create a numbering system that works for you; it can be as simple as “Invoice 1” or “Client XYZ, Invoice 1” if you have multiple clients.

 4. Breakdown of Services

-The body of your invoice will detail the services you delivered.
+The body of your contractor invoice will detail the services you delivered.
 Here, it can help to anticipate any questions your client may have and provide those specifics up front.
 Include a description of all services or deliverables you completed along with details such as dates or hours worked, quantity, rate, additional associated charges, a subtotal, and a total.
 Make sure this section is easy to read and understand.
 Ensure that the services you list align with the initial terms you and your client agreed to and always double check your spelling, grammar, and math.

-Tip: If you don’t want to start from scratch, search online for a standard invoice template that you can customize.
+Tip: If you don’t want to start from scratch, search online for a standard contractor invoice template that you can customize.
 Microsoft Word also provides invoice templates, which can help with initial layout and formatting.

 5. Payment Details

 Including a payment details section is a helpful reminder to your client about how and when they need to pay you.
 Include details of how they can pay you (check, bank transfer, etc.), terms and conditions, and a due date.
 Again, ensure this information aligns with what you discussed and agreed upon in your initial contract.